biofcallejas/MCScanx-python-wrapper/README.md

 ### Input data:
 - Genome references must be in fasta format.
 Chromosome names **must** contain 2 letters and one number (i.e ch1, ch2, ch3, etc)
 - Genome annotations must be in gff/gff3 format (gene id must be indicated in the 8th column and with the following format: ID=).
-The chromosome name must match the gff.
+The chromosome name/ID **must** match the gff.

 Now, you're ready to run it!